Skip to content

 The protégé effect is the finding that explaining material to someone else burns it deeper into your own head.
 A 2016 study found people learning to teach used 1.3x more metacognitive strategies than those learning to take a test.
 Win a LearnClash duel against a friend, then explain to them why you got it right, and you’re hitting both retrieval and explanation in the same minute.

-The catch is brutal: you have to know you’ll teach before you study.
-A meta-analysis of 39 experiments found the effect collapses when teaching is sprung on people after the fact.
-Anticipation is the active ingredient.
+There’s a brutal catch.
+You have to know you’ll teach before you study.
+A meta-analysis of 39 experiments found the whole effect collapses when teaching is sprung on people after the fact.
+Anticipation is the active ingredient, not the act.

-Key takeaway: Tell yourself out loud before you start, “I’m going to explain this to my partner tonight.”
-That single sentence changes how your brain encodes the next 30 minutes.
+So say it out loud before you open the book: “I’m explaining this to my partner tonight.”
+That one sentence rewires how your brain handles the next 30 minutes of input.

-If no human is around, talk to your phone.
-The “explain it to a 10-year-old” framing strips out jargon and exposes the gaps you didn’t know you had.
-Those gaps are where the next round of retrieval should start.
-The protégé effect is the most underrated of the memorization techniques because it doubles as comprehension insurance.
+No human around?
+Talk to your phone.
+The “explain it to a 10-year-old” framing strips out jargon and lights up the gaps you didn’t know were there.
+Start the next retrieval round on those gaps.
+I’d call the protégé effect the most underrated memorization technique going, because it quietly doubles as comprehension insurance.
+You can’t fake-teach something you don’t actually understand.

 7. Sleep on It: The 30-Minute-Before-Bed Window

-Sleep is the most underused entry on any how to memorize fast list, and LearnClash’s 3-minute duels fit naturally into a pre-sleep review window.
-During slow-wave sleep, your hippocampus replays the day’s new memories to the neocortex, where they get consolidated into long-term storage.
-Skip that night and most of the day’s encoding is gone by morning.
+Sleep is the most ignored entry on any how to memorize fast list, and a 3-minute LearnClash duel drops neatly into the pre-sleep review window.
+While you’re in slow-wave sleep, your hippocampus replays the day’s new memories to the neocortex, where they harden into long-term storage.
+Skip the night and most of the day’s encoding is gone by the time you wake up.

 The practical playbook: